quicwg/base-drafts/draft-ietf-quic-transport.md

 The attack is mitigated if flow control windows correspond to available memory.
 However, some receivers will over-commit memory and advertise flow control offsets in the aggregate that exceed actual available memory.
-The over-commitment strategy may leads to better performance when endpoints are well behaved, but renders endpoints vulnerable to the stream fragmentation attack.
+The over-commitment strategy can lead to better performance when endpoints are well behaved, but renders endpoints vulnerable to the stream fragmentation attack.